AIDS HEALTHCARE FOUNDATION

-AIDS Healthcare Foundation (AHF), is a non-profit, global organization providing cutting-edge medicine and advocacy to over 350,000 patients in 36 countries.
+AIDS Healthcare Foundation (AHF), is a non-profit, global organization providing services to over 819,000 people in 36 countries.
 As the largest provider of HIV/AIDS medical care in the United States, and a truly independent voice in the mission to rid the world of AIDS, AHF’s operating capital comes from its own self-created social enterprises.
 AHF Pharmacies, thrift stores, healthcare contracts and other strategic partnerships generate funding that helps AHF provide medical and advocacy services across the globe, reaching and treating patients regardless of their ability to pay.
 AHF is currently leading a mass testing initiative to identify and treat the 25 million people who don’t know they are infected.
 By advocating big goals – aiming to see an unprecedented 1 billion people tested each year – AHF hopes to eliminate older, more time-consuming methods of HIV testing and treatment.
 Since 1987, AHF has cared for thousands of people living with HIV and AIDS worldwide.
 As they create and implement unparalleled programs in new communities in the U.S. and abroad, AHF expands delivery of healthcare and influence over policy with the sole aim of saving more lives.

 To learn more about AIDS Healthcare Foundation, visit www.aidshealth.org.

 SAVE is recognized as South Florida’s leading organization dedicated to protecting people who are lesbian, gay, bisexual, and transgender (LGBT) against discrimination.

 Since 1993, SAVE has advocated for equal rights for persons of all sexual orientations and gender identities.
 We accomplish this through grassroots action focused on: